How Much Does it Cost to Treat Bacterial Vaginosis in 2023?

 Bacterial vaginosis is common and treatable; however, it may result in serious health issues if left untreated.
 BV can only be treated with antibiotics and diagnosis can either come from a doctor or at-home testing kit.
 The process of getting treated for BV typically costs between $155 - $275.
 There are ways to reduce the risk of BV although researchers are still unsure of how it is specifically caused.

 While the cost of treating BV can be pricey, Mira has a cost-saving solution for you.
-For $45 a month, Mira offers in-person urgent care, affordable lab testing, and discounted prescriptions at up to 80% off.
+For an average of $45 a month, Mira offers in-person urgent care, affordable lab testing, and discounted prescriptions at up to 80% off.
 Sign up today and get started!

 Erica graduated from Emory University in Atlanta with a BS in environmental science and a minor in English and is on track to graduate with her Master's in Public Health.
 She is passionate about health equity, women's health, and how the environment impacts public health.